TheFatRat

-Christian Friedrich Johannes Büttner (/de/; born 18 March 1980), known professionally as TheFatRat, is a German DJ, record producer and musician.
+Christian Friedrich Johannes Büttner (/de/), known professionally as TheFatRat, is a German DJ, record producer and musician.
 His genre is often described as "glitch-hop."
 His 2016 extended play Jackpot reached 23 on the Billboard Dance/Electronic Albums chart.
-He peaked at 15 on Billboard's Next Big Sound chart in February 2015.
+He peaked at 25 on Billboard's Next Big Sound chart in February 2015.

-Music career
+Early life

 Büttner originally aspired to become a classical conductor.
 He began producing music in 2001 under his real name.
 He began by making background music for television, radio and advertisements and produced music for DJs.

 In 2010, Büttner produced the song Mignon Mignon for René la Taupe, which became a number-one single in France.
 Around that time, he also produced the song "Audubon Ballroom" on Lupe Fiasco's album Food & Liquor II: The Great American Rap Album Pt.
 1, which charted at #5 on the Billboard 200.

 In July 2011, he began making solo music under the pseudonym TheFatRat.
 The nickname given to him was Ratte, which is German for rat.
 It came from his short stature as he is 5 feet tall.
 His career began with the release of his first EP, Do Be Do Be Do.

-Büttner's 2014 song Unity, featuring a mix of EDM and chiptune.

 By 2014, Büttner's music was used in over 1.5 million YouTube videos.
 His single "Unity" was included on the album Sounds of Syndication Vol. 1 curated by Tom Cassell, one of the most subscribed streamers on Twitch.

 In November 2016, Büttner released his second EP, Jackpot on the Universal Music label.
 The EP reached #23 on the Billboard Dance/Electronic Albums chart.
 In December 2016, Büttner started a record label, The Arcadium, in collaboration with Universal Music.

 In June 2017, Büttner released the single "Fly Away" featuring vocalist Anjulie.
 In July, he performed at the Electric Forest Festival.
 In October 2017, he released the single "Oblivion" featuring vocalist Lola Blanc.